White House Delays HBCU Conference

 Congressional Democrats and multiple organizations representing HBCUs have called in recent weeks for the event to be delayed until after the White House names the executive director of its HBCU Initiative.
 They also called for more action related to Trump's March executive order on historically black colleges, such as "developing a meaningful plan of action with concrete commitments to invest in and advance HBCUs," as the United Negro College Fund said in its letter to the administration.

-While the conference is postponed, the White House said it would instead meet with HBCU leaders and students.
+While the conference is postponed, the White House said it would instead meet with a small number of HBCU leaders and students on strategic issues.

 "TMCF will continue our substantive and positive working relationship with the entire Trump administration," he said.